Make appointment to get taxes done at reopened Fort Polk Tax Center

+With a shortened tax season and fewer personnel, Moore said he still thinks his team will be able to process just as many tax forms as last year by July 15.

+“We serve a lot of active duty Soldiers and retirees, many of whom waited for us to reopen to get their taxes done.
+We had a waiting list before we closed, and we called those folks first to get us started.
+There are still plenty of open time slots for people to call and make appointments,” he said.
+“I think it was a huge relief, especially for our retiree population, when we reopened.
+We closed so abruptly, and they didn’t know what to do because many of them may not be computer savvy like other filers who could do their taxes online.”

-Spc.
-Paige Barnnett, 317th Brigade Engineer Battalion, 3rd Brigade Combat Team, 10th Mountain Division, a tax specialist at the Fort Polk Installation Tax Center, helps Pvt.
-Brandon Grigg, 2nd Battalion, 4th Infantry Regiment, 3rd Brigade Combat Team, 10th Mountain Division, get his taxes done June 1.
+Pvt.
+Brandon Grigg, 2nd Battalion, 4th Infantry Regiment, 3rd Brigade Combat Team, 10th Mountain Division, said he’s also happy the tax center reopened.

+“I feel like it’s a good opportunity for new Soldiers, such as myself, who don’t know a lot about doing their taxes.
+This way, I get to ask questions, learn more about the tax process and it’s free,” he said.

 |Date Taken: